 Endurance in love, hope, and charity brings the best for all.
 In writing chronicles, Chavara was extra cautious that he would not make any unnecessary remarks that would tarnish any one's name and fame even in dealing with his opponents.
 Once Antony Kudakkachira, one of the priests of the Syro-Malabar Church, was arbitrarily moving along with his personal agendas and was creating troubles to the people of God.
 Penning about him in the Nalagamangal, Saint Chavara showed extreme sensitivity, though he had every right to to make punitive action.
-He did not want to discredit him; hence, he prayed to keep him straight so that he may not sway either to the right or to the left due to his frailties and commit any wrong.2
+He did not want to discredit him; hence, he prayed to keep him straight so that he may not sway either to the right or to the left due to his frailties and commit any wrong.

 God always open new doors when we are willing to forgive.
 Recall the incident of preventing Chavara's formal entry in the parish after his tonsure.
-Probably, the parish community felt that their revered traditions were not heeded and took offence and was waiting for the time to react.
-In all these, Saint Chavara, innocent as he was, suffered humiliation beyond words.
-In the end, an unplanned reception was accorded to him with all pomp in another place.
-Eventually, the parish community felt that their reaction was inappropriate.
-Dialogue and discussions happened and all got reconciled.
-Later, Saint Chavara continually came to this community for its great feast and delivered the sermon.
+Probably, the parish community felt that their revered traditions were not heeded and took offence and was waiting for the time to

-1Collins, Christian Counselling, 800.
+&lt;sup>1Collins, Christian Counselling, 800.